instedd/cdx/_posts/2014-01-20-test-resource.md

 Non standard fields reported by the device will be included inside the "custom_fields" section.

-The default "event_id" will be the same as the uuid.
+The default "test_id" will be the same as the uuid.
 If the device reports its own id, it will be stored there.